-The U.S. has created biological laboratories in Ukraine for the purpose of developing biological weapons for the Pentagon, claimed Robert Kennedy Jr., a Democratic candidate for the 2024 presidential election.
+The U.S. has created biological laboratories in Ukraine for the purpose of developing

 "Those bioweapons are using all kinds of new synthetic biology and CRISPR technology and genetic engineering techniques that were not available to a previous generation," Kennedy Jr. told conservative political commentator Tucker Carlson on the X social network.